Spot-fixing

-Spot-fixing is illegal activity in a sport in which a specific aspect of a game, unrelated to the final result but upon which a betting market exists, is fixed in an attempt to ensure a certain result in a proposition bet.
-Examples include something as minor as timing a no ball or wide delivery in cricket or timing the first throw-in or corner in association football.
+Spot-fixing is an illegal activity in a sport in which a specific aspect of a game, unrelated to the final result but upon which a betting market exists, is fixed in an attempt to ensure a certain result in a proposition bet.
+Examples include minor events such as timing a no-ball or wide delivery in cricket or timing the first throw-in or corner kick in association football.

 Spot-fixing attempts to defraud bookmakers by a player taking a pre-arranged action to fix the result of that specific event.
-Spot-fixing differs from match fixing in which the final result of a match is fixed or point shaving in which players (or officials) attempt to limit the margin of victory of the favoured team.
-Spot-fixing is more difficult to detect than match fixing or point shaving, and by its nature, it can be perpetrated by a lone fraudulent player without any other players or officials being needed to co-operate.
+It differs from match fixing in which the final result of a match is fixed or point shaving in which players (or officials) attempt to limit the margin of victory of the favoured team.
+Unlike these other forms of corruption, spot-fixing can be perpetrated by a lone fraudulent player without any other players or officials needing to co-operate.

 The growth of Internet gambling and increased variety of betting options (for example, spread betting, first-scorer betting) resulted in the emergence of spot-fixing, particularly through the first decade of the 2000s.
+The most effective means to detect spot fixing is to search for unusual proposition betting activity.
+Since it is the bookmakers who bear the greatest financial risk, they have dedicated considerable resources to detecting unusual betting patterns on proposition markets.
+In jurisdictions where sports betting is legally sanctioned and regulated, evidence of spot fixing is usually forwarded to law enforcement or to the affected leagues and other governing bodies which may take disciplinary action against the player(s) involved.

 Examples

 Association football

-Following his retirement, Matt Le Tissier admitted that he had bet on the timing of the first throw-in in a match he played for Southampton against Wimbledon in 1995.
+Following his retirement, Matt Le Tissier admitted that he had bet on the timing of the first throw-in in a match he played for Southampton F.C. against Wimbledon F.C. in April 1995.
 The plan failed when a teammate who was unaware of the scam managed to keep his underhit pass on the pitch.

 Le Tissier was forced to quickly kick the ball from play to prevent losing money on the bet and managed to "push" after kicking the ball out after 70 seconds.
 He stated that he felt so silly about the incident that he never attempted it again.

+On 17 May 2024 near the conclusion of the 2023–24 A-League Men season, New South Wales Police arrested multiple players from Macarthur FC following an investigation into yellow card spot fixing.
+The conspiracy included team captain Ulises Dávila, and two other players, Kearyn Baccus and Clayton Lewis.
+They were alleged to have successfully manipulated games by accumulating yellow cards in two games early in the season, and attempted but failed to do the same again in two games late in the season.